Children under 18 years old who have applied for protection (asylum) and do not have parents in Norway

 Information updates

-The information will be updated on 15 January 2026, or before if substantial changes occur.
+The information will be updated in mid-June 2026, or before if substantial changes occur.